 Life changes, and the products that support our lives should change along with us.
 A DFL product is designed with interchangeable, adaptable, or modular components that enable the user to change the way they can utilize it and designers to add functionality later, extending a product’s lifespan.
 Products that can be reconfigured to expand, contract, divide, and can also change shape, style, or aesthetics, and accessories that are are designed to be both forward and reverse compatible allowing consumers to improve their purchase in ways they might not have even considered at the outset.

 Thoughtful design leads to thoughtful consumption.
 The DFL vision compels designers and manufacturers to set high standards for both the lifecycle of the product and the way the company operates.
 This means being transparent and accountable from the outset, while continuing to take pro-active steps that lead to true, meaningful, and measurable results in protecting our planet.

-Good products are designed with the end in mind.
-The DFL design process purposefully makes plans for all components to be recycled, repurposed, or even peer-to-peer traded.
-When it comes time to finally say goodbye, components should be biodegradable, however the landfill is the last place it should end up – because it was designed with an end-of-life plan in mind.
+Good products are designed with the end in mind, whether that is when the original user is done with a product or when component parts need to meet a more permanent end.
+The DFL design process purposefully makes plans for all components to be repurposed, recycled, or even biodegraded so the nutrients can be reclaimed by the earth.
+When it comes time to finally say goodbye, the landfill is the last place a product should end up – because it was designed with an end-of-life plan in mind.